New Zealand men's national football team

 The New Zealand men's national football team (Tīma hoka a-motu o Aotearoa) represents New Zealand in men's international football competitions.
 The team is governed by the governing body for football in New Zealand, New Zealand Football (NZF), which is currently a member of FIFA and the Oceania Football Confederation (OFC).
 The team's official nickname is the All Whites (Ōmā /mi/).

-The team represented New Zealand at the FIFA World Cup tournaments in 1982 and 2010, and are set to appear in the 2026 FIFA World Cup.
+The team represented New Zealand at the FIFA World Cup tournaments in 1982, 2010 and 2026.
 It also participated in the FIFA Confederations Cup in 1999, 2003, 2009, and 2017.
 New Zealand is a six-time OFC Nations Cup champion.
 New Zealand was the only unbeaten country in the 2010 FIFA World Cup, drawing all three group stage games; nevertheless, they were eliminated in the group stage.